'scf' Dialect

 scf.parallel

-(::mlir::scf::ParallelOp) ¶
+(scf::ParallelOp) ¶

-parallel for operation
+Parallel for operation

-The “scf.parallel” operation represents a loop nest taking 4 groups of SSA
+operation represents a loop nest taking 4 groups of SSA

 values as operands that represent the lower bounds, upper bounds, steps and